mariomlz99/pfm1-thermal-detection/README.md

-# Tuned parameters of the ICCAS 2025 paper submission

-This repository provides the parameters obtained through optimization in the ICCAS 2025 paper + manually tuned parameters.

-## Optimized Parameters
+# PFM-1 Landmine Detection in Vegetation Using Thermal Imaging with Limited Training Data (ICCAS 2025)

+The parameters are divided into two groups:

+- **Optimized Parameters (Optuna)** — parameters tuned automatically through optimization.
+- **Fixed Parameters (Manually Tuned)** — parameters set empirically based on camera–track distance, ambient conditions, and sensor refresh rate.

+---

 The following table presents the symbolic representation and optimization range for each parameter found in the YAML configuration files.
-These parameters were tuned using Optuna, and are grouped according to their role in the system:
+These parameters were tuned using **Optuna** and are grouped according to their role in the system:

 ## Optimized Parameters